 3. Install a number of versions of Python.
 Coverage.py supports a wide range of Python versions.
 The more you can test with, the more easily your code can be used as-is.
 If you only have one version, that's OK too, but may mean more work integrating your contribution.

-4.11.3 Running the tests
+5.12.3 Running the tests

-The tests are written as standard unittest-style tests, and are run with tox:
+The tests are written mostly as standard unittest-style tests, and are run with pytest running under tox: